 - Resolution - Does the image resolution exceed the minimum measured in pixels between the eyes?

-- Faceness - is it possible to call the object found on the image a human face, or not?
+- Faceness - can an object detected in an image be called a human face or not?

-At the stage of preparation, the photographs normalize - the computer rotates the pictures so that their eyes are placed strictly horizontally (aligns the face with the vertical axis) and crop the image to a new size, cutting off all unnecessary.
-Pictures are cropped so that the distance between the centers of the eyes is the same in all images, the brightness and contrast of the pictures are aligned.
+At the stage of preparation, the photos are normalized - the computer rotates the images so that the eyes on them are located strictly horizontally (aligns the face with respect to the vertical axis) and crops the images to a new size, cutting off all unnecessary.
+The images are cropped so that the distance between the centers of the eyes in all images is the same, the brightness and contrast of the images are equalized.

 Electronic face recognition on photos

-Electronic recognition is applied only to those winning bids that were deemed fit at the previous verification stages and the photos of which were successfully normalized.
+Electronic recognition is applied only to those winning entries that were found to be valid in the previous verification steps and the photographs from which were successfully normalized.

 At the first recognition stage, the vector comparison algorithm (Vector Feature Analysis - VFA) is applied.

-The essence of this recognition method is that the program presents each analyzed normalized face image as a linear combination of other pre-created special images, the so-called eigenvectors or eigenfaces (“eigenfaces”).
-The result is a code containing information about this combination.
-This encodes every image that requires verification.
+The essence of this recognition method lies in the fact that the program presents each analyzed normalized face image as a linear combination of other, previously created special images, the so-called eigenvectors or eigenfaces.
+The resulting code contains information about this combination.
+This is how each image that needs verification is encoded.

-Very simply “own faces” (“eigenvectors”) can be represented as a set of some standard face components, obtained by statistical analysis, subsequent sampling and processing of a large variety of images of different faces.
-When using this method, it is taken as an axiom that any human face can be made up of an “average person” (a component that is the same for all persons) by adding to it a certain number of certain “own persons”.
-Most individuals can be obtained by adding a small number of "own persons".
+In a very simplified way, “own faces” (“eigenvectors”) can be represented as a set of certain standard face components obtained by statistical analysis, subsequent sampling and processing of a large set of images of different faces.
+When using this method, it is taken as an axiom that any human face can be composed of an “average face” (a component that is the same for all faces) by adding to it a certain number of certain “proper faces”.
+Most of the faces can be obtained by adding a small number of "own faces".